cesar-guillen/TFM/README.md

 ## Running it

-Pick the profile that matches your machine — one command, nothing else to configure:
+Pick the profile that matches your machine: one command, nothing else to configure:

 | Your machine | Command |
 |---|---|